Scott Rickards

-Scott Rickards (born 3 November 1981 in Sutton Coldfield, England) is a professional footballer, who works as an academy coach for Derby County.
+Scott Rickards (born 3 November 1981 in Sutton Coldfield, England) is a former professional footballer, who works as an academy coach for Derby County.

 Career

 Rickards left Redditch United to join Alfreton Town on 9 August 2007.

 Rickards then went on to play for Halesowen Town having signed in 2009.

 Coaching and later career

 Rainworth Miners Welfare

 In the summer 2013, Rickards joined Rainworth Miners Welfare and was later appointed caretaker manager.
 Rickards impressed the management committee in his short tenure as caretaker manager and on 23 September the club confirmed, that he had been hired permanently and also would continue to play for the club.
-In August 2014, Rickard resigned from his position due to personal reasons.
+In August 2014, Rickard resigned from his position for personal reasons.

 Mansfield Town and Tamworth

 In March 2015, Rickards was appointed Head Of Recruitment and academy coach at Mansfield Town and two months later, he also joined Highgate United as a player, where he also later functioned as a 1st team coach/assistant.

 In the summer 2017, he was hired as an academy coach at his former club Tamworth and was in February 2018 promoted to 1st team assistant which he would combine with his existing full-time youth development role at Mansfield Town.
 He left his position in Tamworth in the summer 2018 and Mansfield in the summer 2019.